clojurewerkz/cassaforte/README.md

 ## Project Maturity

-Cassaforte is *young and incomplete*.
-It almost certainly is not useable enough for anyone but the author.
-When Cassaforte matures, we will update this section.
+Cassaforte is *young*.
+It is getting to the point where we can confidently recommend it to other developers, but not exactly there yet.
+We will update this document when it's ready for prime time.